Spandan-Madan/human_visual_diet/README.md

   <a href="#data">Accessing the data</a> •
 </div>

-This repository contains the official implementation of our paper: *Adversarial examples within the training distribution: A widespread challenge.* Here you can find the code, demos and the data used for this project.
+This repository contains the official implementation of our paper: *Improving generalization by mimicking the human visual diet.* Here you can find the code and the data used for this project.

 The paper can be accessed [here](https://arxiv.org/abs/2206.07802).